rkuo2000/NPCpy/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=cagostino/npcsh&type=Date)](https://star-history.com/#cagostino/npcsh&Date)

 ## TLDR Cheat Sheet for NPC shell and cli
+The NPC shell and cli let users iterate and experiiment with AI in a natural way.
 Below is a cheat sheet that shows how to use the NPC Toolkit's macro commands in both the shell and the CLI.
-For the `npcsh`` commands to work, one must activate `npcsh` by typing it in a shell.
+For the `npcsh` commands to work, one must activate `npcsh` by typing it in a shell.

 | Task | npc CLI | npcsh |
 |----------|----------|----------|